 How to Milk your RV Rooftop Air Conditioning for All It’s Worth

 In the toughest summer conditions, RV interiors can really start to bake at the peak of the day.
-Thus, it can be vital to maximize the cooling potential of your unit.
-To do so, Dave recommends cleaning the filters on your AC unit, which serve to encourage better airflow.
+Therefore, it can be vital to maximize the cooling potential of your unit.
+To do so, Dave recommends cleaning the filters on your A/C unit, which serve to encourage better airflow.
 He also likes to shut doors to rooms that aren’t currently being used, as well as vents that don’t need to be open at the moment.
 There’s no sense in using valuable energy to cool the bedroom during the day when you’re spending time outside or in the living area.

 You should also consider installing tinted, double-pane windows on your rig if it doesn’t already have them.
 Likewise, to better insulate your space, Dave shows you how to create as tight a seal as possible by pulling down the shades and covering all windows.
 It’s also recommended that you utilize fans to increase circulation and avoid pockets that waste precious cool air.

-Follow each of these suggestions, and we guarantee your living quarters will be much more comfortable, the summer will be easier, and your AC unit will thank you for lightening the load!
+Follow each of these suggestions, and we guarantee your living quarters will be much more comfortable, the summer will be easier, and your A/C unit will thank you for lightening the load!

-We also have more helpful tips on RV air conditioner repair and maintenance where Dave walks you through some routine maintenance procedures.
+Check out our other helpful tips on RV air conditioner repair and maintenance where Dave walks you through some routine maintenance procedures.